Find out what you'll be doing

 OPSOs often participate in deployments both domestically and overseas, and are a vital part of these operations.
 A deployment is a challenging opportunity to put all your skills and training into practice whilst operating in a dynamic environment.

-Must be aged between 17 and 56 years inclusive on day of entry.
+Applicants must be aged between 17 and 60 years of age inclusive on entry.